333 Airport Blvd, Aurora, CO 80011 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 in Denver.

-Bats are a recurring concern across the Denver metro, and Denver is no exception.
+Bats are a recurring concern across the Denver Metro Area, and Denver is no exception.
 Denver's mix of mature urban tree canopy, alley networks, and dense multi-family housing creates ideal pest habitat.
 The South Platte River corridor, Cherry Creek, and Sloan's Lake all support wildlife populations that overlap with adjacent residential blocks.
 Bats love attics, soffit cavities, chimney voids, and any warm dark protected space they can enter through a 1/2-inch gap.
 They especially favor older homes with heavy soffit detail and chimney flashing irregularities.

 Front Range bat populations migrate in spring and seek roosts in early summer.
 Older Denver homes with original soffit and fascia construction are highest risk; newer homes with damaged soffit screening can also become roost sites.
 In Denver specifically, dense multi-family housing means pests move building-to-building through wall voids and shared infrastructure. restaurant and tourist density supports established cockroach populations. mature tree canopy provides squirrel and roof-rat highways. greenways and parks act as wildlife reservoirs feeding into the surrounding blocks. compounds the picture — meaning Denver homes face bats pressure that's distinct from the metro average.

 EPC has run bats jobs across every corner of Denver.
 Denver's housing ranges from 1900s-era brick bungalows in West Highlands and Wash Park to mid-century ranches in Hilltop and modern townhomes in RiNo.
 Older homes have rubble or stone foundations with countless micro-entry points; newer construction has tighter envelopes but is vulnerable through garage doors and utility penetrations.
-Our approach is humane bat exclusion + guano cleanup, compliant with colorado wildlife regs.
+Our approach is humane bat removal + guano cleanup, compliant with colorado wildlife regs.

 How EPC Treats Bats in Denver